CMCD1996/Portfolio/_posts/2021-07-03-book-review-man-alone.md

 ---
 layout: post
-title: "Book Review XIX: Man Alone by John Mulgan (Reading in Progress)"
+title: "Book Review XIX: Man Alone by John Mulgan (Review in Progress)"
 ---

 This entry is a continuation of my book review series.